NeoGeographyToolkit/StereoPipeline/docs/examples/ctx.rst

     ISIS> parallel_stereo P02_001981_1823.map.cub P03_002258_1817.map.cub \
             results/out

+Then, one runs ``point2dem`` (:numref:`point2dem`) on the output to generate a DEM.
+Care is needed to use a local projection.

+Higher quality results can be obtained by using the ``aspm_mgm`` algorithm and mapprojection.
 See :numref:`nextsteps` about the next steps, including a discussion about various speed-vs-quality choices in stereo.

+CTX cameras can benefit from bundle adjustment (:numref:`bundle_adjustment`).
+It is is also strongly suggested to use CSM camera models for improved performance (:numref:`csm`).
+The recipe for linescan cameras (as for CTX) is in :numref:`create_csm_linescan`.

 Automated Processing of HiRISE and CTX
 --------------------------------------